Since 1903, in Palacios, Texas

 In 2013, Don and I enjoyed the 3rd night of a Mini Texas Road Trip, at The Luther.
 110 years before our visit, the iconic inn opened as the Bay View Hotel.

-On our road trip, we had already enjoyed a kitschy teepee overnight and a somewhat haunted hotel experience.
-Our last night at The Luther, was like coming home!
+On our 3-day road trip, we had already enjoyed a kitschy teepee overnight and a somewhat haunted hotel experience.
+Our final night at The Luther, felt like coming home!